 - How do I deal with my teenage daughter or son?

 - How do I know if my child needs counseling?

-- If my teenager refuses therapy, then what?
+- If my teenager is resistant to therapy and refuses to go, then what?

-Here are three of the most-asked questions about helping a teen into therapy, and how to find the right therapy for your teenager:
+Here are some of the most-asked questions about helping a teen into therapy, and how to find the right therapy for your teenager:

 1) How to get your teenager to see a counselor?

 If no one in your family has ever been to counseling, it may seem like too much to ask your son or daughter to go first.

 You may hear, “How can a complete stranger help?”
 Your teen may not believe talking to another adult could do any good if he or she can’t talk to you.

 Teens may be worried they’ll be judged or get in trouble for things they say.
 It may feel terribly awkward to admit emotional problems.
 They may not want their friends to find out.
 Who wants others to know they’re struggling?

 Your child may simply not believe anyone can understand.
 They lack life experience to know about the benefits of asking someone trained and objective for help.